 Home the Same Day

-The majority of patients will go home the same day with a nurse to assist them or stay one night in the hospital.
+Patients will go home the same day with a nurse to assist them.

 The combination of decreased pain and no drains has increased the activity of patients, allowing them to return to their normal activity sooner then before.